 Most contracts specify a total amount for the building work.
 Two areas where the costs are estimated in the contract are:

-- the cost of goods that you will select during construction (known as prime costs); and
+- the cost of goods you will select during construction (known as prime costs); and

-- the cost of work that cannot be known with certainty (known as provisional sums).
+- the cost of work, which cannot be known with certainty (known as provisional sums).

 If the actual costs (including the builder's margin) are less than the estimated costs, the builder will pay you the difference.
 However, if the actual costs (including the builder's margin) are underestimated, you are required to pay the difference to the builder.
 Your builder must use reasonable care and skill when estimating costs in the contract.